Wooland Walks

 The Lime Tree Avenue

-The lime tree avenue sits to the south of the Japanese garden and was the original entrance used by Ella Christie between the Japanese garden and Cowden Castle (which has now sadly been demolished).
+The Lime Tree Avenue sits to the south of the Japanese Garden and was the original entrance used by Ella Christie between the Japanese Garden and Cowden Castle (which has now sadly been demolished).

 The Stewart Woodland